JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_6.md

 Mine eyelids close not ; I am absorbed in the love of the Dear One; my mind anxiously looketh for Him night and day.
 They who are imbued with God’s love and intoxicated with the Name, lose all fear, doubt, and worldly love.
 Bestow mercy and compassion, O Thou compassionate, all-pervading God, that Nanak may be absorbed in Thy love.
-The bumble-bee is humming, the bumble-bee is humming ; alas! intoxicated with the savour and odour of the honey of the flowers, it entangleth itself in its love for the lotus.
+The bumble-bee is humming, the bumble-bee is humming ; alas! intoxicated with the savour and odour of the honey of the flowers,[^11] it entangleth itself in its love for the lotus.
 The heart of the chatrik thirsteth, the heart of the chatrik <span id="p329"><sup><small>[ p.
 329 ]</small></sup></span> thirsteth ; its heart longeth for the beautiful cloud-drops ; when it drinketh all its fever departeth.
 O Destroyer of fear, O Destroyer of sorrow, come to me: my soul and body feel for Thee excessive love.
 Beautiful, clever, wise Lord, with what tongue shall I utter Thy praise ?